Tboy-AK/image-filter/README.md

 ---

+**To note:**

-_**NOTE: The helper functions provided for this project was updated to meet indutry standard coding styling.**_
+1. The helper functions provided for this project were updated (refactored) to meet indutry standard coding styling.
+SonarLint code linter was used all through the development process to ensure quality and secure code.

+2. The helper function for image processing was updated to include an http library to retrieve images from the internet to succumb issue where `Jimp` cannot process certain images from the internet